zakariajaadi/wine-prediction-mlops/README.md

 * **📊 MLflow**: Used to track training experiments for easy comparison and model selection, and also to help version and manage models to streamline deployment.

-* **📦 MinIO**: Used as a self-hosted, S3-compatible object storage solution to save the pipeline's train data and MLflow artifacts, providing cloud-like storage capabilities.
+* **📦 MinIO**: Used as a self-hosted, S3-compatible object storage solution to save the pipeline's train data and MLflow artifacts.

-* **⛓️ Prefect**: Used to orchestrate the ML pipeline by managing tasks, scheduling, and monitoring.
-(Two flows were implemented: one for model training and automatic deployment, and another for model monitoring.)
+* **⛓️ Prefect**: Used to orchestrate the project pipelines by managing tasks, scheduling, and monitoring.

 * **🎯 Hyperopt**: Used for hyperparameters tuning to explore exclusively promising regions.